gaborvecsei/gaborvecsei.github.io/_posts/2021-06-10-Mad-Money-Backtesting.md

 ---
-title: "Bactesting Mad-Money recommendations and the Cramer-effect"
+title: "Backtesting Mad-Money recommendations and the Cramer-effect"
 subtitle: "Can we profit from the stock picking guru?"
 layout: post
 date: 2021-06-10 00:00